Swimming in Lake Windermere – Everything You Need to Know

 See a doctor if you have open wounds or health issues.
 Do not swallow lake water to avoid bacteria.

-Shower after to rinse off algae or pollutants.
+Shower afterwards to rinse off algae or pollutants.

 Watch for rashes or tummy upset post-swim.
 Stay hydrated and eat well.